scoconno/scoconno.github.io/self/index.md

 + [Philosophy of Mind Resources](/self/resources)
 + [General Education at NJCU](http://www.njcu.edu/department/general-education)
 + [Signature Assignments at NJCU](http://www.njcu.edu/academics/general-education/signature-assignment-information-students)
-+ Successfully completing this course satisfies the following General Education requirements:
-	+ One Tier 2 requirement.
-	+ One Critical Thinking and Problem Solving requirement (for students entering NJCU from fall 2021 onwards).
-	+ One Written Communication requirement (for students entering NJCU from fall 2021 onwards).
-	+ One Language, Literary, and Cultural Studies requirement (for students who entered NJCU before fall 2021).

 ## Withdrawal Dates for Summer I 2022